Whatapalaver/docker-django-1/README.md

 - Change PROJECT_NAME in the `.env` file
 - Make sure you modify python version & the requirements.txt for the django dockerfile.

-## Create the images
+### Create the images

-Run `docker-compose up -d` to create the images and start the containers.
+- Run `docker-compose up -d` to create the images and start the containers.
 Django's container will not start, don't worry.

-## Create django project
+### Create django project

-Run `docker-compose run django django-admin.py startproject project_name .` to create project_name (don't forget the . in the end)
+- Run `docker-compose run django django-admin.py startproject project_name ./src` to create project_name (creating in src to clearly demark the django files)

-## Create application

-Run `docker-compose run django python manage.py startapp app_name` to create app_name.

-## Create the django image

-Run `docker-compose up -d` to create the images again, this time, the django container will start.

-# How to run
+## How to run

 Dependencies: